OpenBioMaps/documentation/official_docs/api.rst

 training_results:   status list of users' trainings per forms.
 Status can be -1 (not sent), 0 (not validated yet), 1 (done, ok)

+training_toplist: toplist of trainings.
+Mean, Max, Count values for each forms.

 POST type scopes
 ................